 There is a huge range of benefits of VoIP to small businesses including:

 Small businesses are always keen to minimise costs, so the good news is that by implementing a VoIP phone system many of your telephony related costs will be reduced.
 Firstly, there is no longer the need for expensive ISDN telephone lines, which BT are phasing out by 2025 anyway.
 Secondly, as the system is hosted in the cloud, there's no expensive equipment to buy or finance, it's all included in your monthly service subscription fee.
 Finally, as calls are routed over the internet, they are almost always cheaper than calls made via traditional phone services.
 Many VoIP phone system providers, including ourselves, even include free calls with most packages.
-Finally, you don't have to have a VoIP handset, but if you do opt for one with us, you can choose between the excellent Polycom VVX450, or the Yealink W52P cordless handset, for free!
+Finally, you don't have to have a VoIP handset, but if you do opt for one with us, you can choose between the excellent Polycom VVX450, the Yealink W52P cordless handset, or indeed a softphone, for free!

 Increased accessibility/flexibility over where you work